reactome/reactome_galaxy/README.md

 The Reactome Galaxy tools are distributed via bioconda, which handles dependency management for the Galaxy platform.
 The tools automatically install required dependencies when deployed in a Galaxy instance.

-The conda packaging and integration with galaxy is tested as part of the integrated tests above, but to actually release to bioconda the recipes must be added to the [central bioconda recipe repo](https://github.com/bioconda/bioconda-recipes) and follow their [contribution workflow](https://bioconda.github.io/contributor/workflow.html)
+The conda packaging and integration with galaxy is tested as part of the integrated tests above, but to actually release to bioconda the recipes must be added to the [central bioconda recipe repo](https://github.com/bioconda/bioconda-recipes).
+Follow these steps to release to bioconda:
+1. Read and get setup with the bioconda recipe repo using their [contribution workflow](https://bioconda.github.io/contributor/workflow.html)
+2. Run `mvn clean package -Dconda.location=/path/to/your/miniconda` and ensure all tests pass and a jar is built.
+3. Create a release in GitHub from the [release page](https://github.com/reactome/reactome_galaxy/releases).
+Add the local `[reactome-jar-with-dependencies.jar](target%2Freactome-jar-with-dependencies.jar)` you've built to the release, named of the format `reacome-v{new_version}.jar`
+4. Update `bioconda-recipes/recipes/reactome-cli` with your new version, and follow their PR workflow to get it merged and released.
+5. When complete you can now release a new version of the Galaxy XML to the toolshed.

 **Installation in Galaxy**:
 - Tools are installed through Galaxy's tool installation interface